 Finally, a 2020 working paper found no significant effects of local minimum wage increases on annual household income at child ages 1 or 3 or on child support payments.Q This result may be viewed as an outlier in the context of the many other positive results for household income and poverty reduction.

 Healthy and Equitable Births

-A 2016 study used data on birth outcomes from 1980 to 2011 across the US and found that state minimum wages that were higher than the federal floor were significantly associated with reduced prevalence of low birthweight and infant mortality.
-In particular, each dollar above the federal minimum wage was linked to a 1 to 2 percent decrease in prevalence of low birthweight and a 4 percent decrease in infant mortality.J A 2018 analysis examined 46 million births to women with a high school degree or less between 1989 and 2012 and found that a $1 minimum wage increase was linked to a significant 1 percent decrease in low birthweight births, and a 4.04 gram (0.1 percent) increase in birthweight, but the wage increase had small, insignificant effects on reducing the number of preterm births.Q A second 2018 study found that a 10 percent increase in the minimum wage was associated with a 3.2 percent reduction in infant mortality among mothers with a high school degree or less.H
+A 2016 study examined data on birth outcomes from 1980 to 2011 across the US and found that state minimum wages that were higher than the federal floor were significantly linked to a reduced prevalence of low birthweight and postneonatal mortality.xviii,E In particular, each dollar above the federal minimum wage led to approximately a 1 to 2 percent decrease in the prevalence of low birthweight (<2,500 grams) and a 4 percent decrease in postneonatal mortality.E

 Parental Health and Emotional Wellbeing